 4. A disclosure of improper conduct may be made based on a person’s reasonable belief that any person has engaged, is engaging or is preparing to engage in improper conduct.
 Examples of improper conduct include but not limited to the following:-

-a. any fraud, bribery, abuse of power, conflict of interest, theft or embezzlement, misuse of property of the Dufu Group or any breach or non-compliance of policies or procedures of or discipline in the Dufu Group; and
+a. any fraud, bribery, abuse of power, conflict of interest, theft or embezzlement, misuse of property of the Dufu Group or any breach or non-compliance of policies or procedures of or discipline in the Dufu Group; and/ or

 5. A disclosure of improper conduct may also be made:-

-a. although the person making the disclosure is not able to identify a particular person to which the disclosure relates;
+a. when the person making the disclosure is not able to identify a particular person to which the disclosure relates;

-b. although the improper conduct has occurred before the effective date of this Policy;
+b. when the improper conduct has occurred before the effective date of this Policy;

-c. in respect of information acquired by him while he was an officer or employee of the Dufu Group or a body dealing with the Dufu Group; or
+c. in respect of information acquired by him while he was an officer or employee of Dufu Group or a body dealing with Dufu Group; or

-d. of any improper conduct of a person while that person was an officer or employee of the Dufu Group or a body dealing with the Dufu Group.
+d. on any improper conduct of a person while that person was an officer or employee of the Dufu Group or a body dealing with Dufu Group.